milesdaudistel/notes/notes.md

 Use a complex math example.
 Like 'what is a probability distribution?'
 Your leaf nodes don't need to be the basics of math.
 You can stop whenever, and just say 'this is a leaf node, but you could keep going with it if you actually don't know what something is'.
 'Here is what to do when you have no idea what to do.'

-makefiles

-You should write something about your experience with this assignment.
-You've wasted so much time.
-You just completely forgot that the debugger existed.
-What were you supposed to do about that?
-No one knew to tell you to use the debugger because it's the most obvious thing for DEBUGGING A PROGRAM.

-Read all the code.
-You're taking 2 weeks to do this thing.
-Reading all the code will not take 2 weeks.
-It will pretty much always save you a lot of time.
-Don't read ALL the code.
-Find the top level of the thing you're trying to do, maybe go through it with a debugger to find all the related files.
-Then read all of those files.
-Maybe try making a tree of functions?
-Just the functions in your code, not built in functions.
-Maybe the built in functions if it's stuff like the constructor, or special methods like render that you define.
-The bottom line is read all the code.
-Not reading all the code is trying to save time.
-It never saves time.
-It just takes away time.
-Also maybe think about the file names and how the files relate to each other?